Thin Man (nuclear bomb): Specifications

-Although Ramsey had suggested the Lancaster, the commander of the USAAF, Lieutenant General Henry H. Arnold, rejected the suggestion, preferring an American type, specifically the B-29.
+Although Ramsey had suggested the Lancaster, the chief of the USAAF, Lieutenant General Henry H. Arnold, rejected the suggestion, preferring an American type, specifically the B-29.
 Prior to dropping trials of the Thin Man and Fat Man dummy bombs, Brigadier General Leslie Groves, the director of the Manhattan Project, suggested the use of the Lancaster for trials since the B-29, although in production, was still scarce.
 Again, Arnold rejected the suggestion, as he had invested much time and money in the B-29's development.

 Design issues

 Aerodynamics

 The great length of the Thin Man bomb led to aerodynamic instabilities.
 Subscale models of the bomb were dropped from a Grumman TBF Avenger at the US Navy test range at Dahlgren, Virginia starting in August 1943.
 The bombs would spin sideways after being dropped and broke up when they hit the ground.
 Twenty-four drops were carried out in March 1944 before they were discontinued so that improvements could be made to Thin Man.
 The bombs failed to release immediately, frustrating calibration tests.
 In what turned out to be the last test flight of the series on 16 March 1944, a Thin Man was prematurely released while the B-29 was still en route to the test range and fell onto the bomb bay doors, severely damaging the test aircraft.
 The modified glider tow-hook mechanisms used to suspend the bomb in the bomb bay had caused all four malfunctions, due to the great weight of the bombs.
 They were replaced with British Type G single-point attachments and Type F releases as used on the Lancaster to carry the 12000 lb Tallboy bomb.